IL-Group/FL-Studio-API-Stubs/docs/midi_controller_scripting/tutorials/getting_started.md

 this template: `device_[name].py`.
 For example, I named my file `device_launchkey.py`.

-Open this file and copy the starter code across.
+Open this file and copy the starter code below to it.

 ??? code "Click to view the starter code"